 I am an attorney or court reporter and need a copy of the digital court player from BIS digital to listen to a recording of one of my cases.
 Where can I find it?

-You may click here to download a free copy of the digital court player from BIS Digital's web site.
-If you experience difficulty with this download, please visit their web site at www.BISdigital.com to try it from there.
+You may download a free copy of the digital court player from BIS Digital’s website.